Gabriel Hill

 Areas to Improve

-• Continued development of hand-fighting techniques and pass-rush moves to complement his power and bull rush.
+• While powerful, can continue to refine his hand-fighting techniques and develop a wider array of pass-rushing moves to complement his bull rush.

 College Projection